-One of my favourite sweet treats are the famous Black Bean Brownies created by Jasmine and Melissa Hemsley (if you haven’t tried them, I can’t recommend them more).
-I’ve used black beans in these brownie bites, and as the Hemsley sisters explain, you can’t taste them at all; they just create a fudgy texture.
-I know a lot of people will be horrified and probably suspicious of such an unusual ingredient being used for a sweet recipe, but you’ll be making a mistake if you give these a miss!
+One of my favourite sweet treats are the famous Black Bean Brownies created by Jasmine and Melissa Hemsley (if you haven’t tried them, you should).
+I’ve used black beans in these brownie bites, and as the Hemsley sisters explain, you can’t taste them at all; they just create a fudgy texture and a plant based protein boost!
+I know a lot of people will be horrified or perhaps sceptical of such an unusual ingredient being used for a sweet recipe, but you’ll be making a mistake if you give these a miss!

-The coconut flour makes these more cakey and unlike brownies, these don’t need baking and are eaten raw.
+The coconut flour and beans give these more cakey texture and, unlike brownies, these don’t require baking.
 I’ve turned mine into cake pops by popping them onto wooden skewers, but serve them just as they are if you prefer.
 If you don’t have coconut flour, try using ground almonds instead.
 Either way these bites are a great protein hit, which makes them an ideal post-workout reward.

 Makes approximately 20 brownie bites